gilshalev2021/HomeTask/README.md

 Special attentions:
 1. In order to perform search - enter a text and then press **Enter**
 2. Disclaimer - don't enter special characters like '(' and ')', in the hightlight term input box, in order not to crash the application

+The client application uses: reduc store & react material UI (mui) The server application is built with Express framewrok